 There is no one-size-fits-all answer here as every website and competition is different.

 Check out who is in the TOP TEN for each keyword.
-Suppose you have a particularly large number of short-tail keywords and/or keywords with a transactional search intention on which a high PPC price is already offered (prices per click on Google Ads).
+Suppose you have a huge number of short-tail keywords and keywords with a transactional search intention on which a high PPC price is already offered (prices per click on Google Ads).

 In that case, it could be very difficult for many websites.
 If big brands in the TOP TEN run TV advertising, it will be especially tough for you.